energiezwerg/smarthome/doc/source/config.rst

    lon: 10.4476         # longitude
    elev: 500            # elevation
    tz: Europe/Berlin    # timezone, the example will be fine for most parts of central Europe
+   default_language: de # default language for use with the backend plugin and multi-language entries in metadata

 The coordinates can be found out by using GPS of a mobile or via an adequate website (e.g. http://www.mapcoordinates.net/)